 (Total Purchased kWh +/- Renewable kWh) x (Supplier-specific OR Residual emissions factor) = Carbon or nitrogen scope 2 footprint

 There are several important considerations for the market-based approach:

 - Renewable energy: The market-based method does account for renewable energy purchase/sales.

 - Supplier-specific emissions factor definition: Using a supplier-specific emissions factor is the best practice for scope 2 according to the GHG Protocol.
 The supplier-specific emissions factor is one that is reported by your utility as an emissions factor (e.g., kg CO2/kwh), and it should ideally be published publicly.
 This factor can be entered as a custom supplier-specific emissions factor on the utility emissions factors page.
 Note: This is different from a custom fuel mix, which is calculated as a weighted average in SIMAP based on your fuel mix and is not a recommended best practice.

-- Years available for residual emission factors: Because residual mix emissions factors are not available in the US before 2015, the market-based method uses the eGrid location-based eGrid emissions factors for your purchased electricity footprint prior to 2015.
+- Years available for residual emission factors: Available for 2015 - 2017.
+Because residual mix emissions factors are not available in the US before 2015, the market-based method uses the eGrid location-based eGrid emissions factors for your purchased electricity footprint prior to 2015.
 Note: Residual mix emission factors are available by NERC region for 2013 and 2014, but those are no longer used in SIMAP due to the inconsistency in regions and system bounds.

 - Residual emission factors only available for CO2: Residual mix emissions factors are only available for carbon dioxide.
 The other parts of your carbon and nitrogen footprints (methane, nitrous oxide, nitrogen oxides) will still be calculated using eGrid location-based emissions factors when you select the market-based method.